Making the UK greener, one house at a time

 Can we burn greenhouse gases?

 Burning GHGs is not a viable solution.
 Combustion would release more CO2 into the atmosphere, exacerbating the problem.
-The focus is instead on capturing and storing these gases or converting them into less harmful substances.
+Instead, the focus is on capturing and storing these gases or converting them into less harmful substances.

 What can be done with leftover greenhouse gases?